CNC Foam Cutting Services

 CNC Laser Cutters

-Similar in function to plasma cutters, laser cutters are also used for machining sheet metals.
+Similar in function to plasma cutters, laser cutters are also used for machining sheet metals (they can also be used to cut polyethylene foam).

 The most common form of laser cutting is referred to as “vaporisation cutting”.

-Here, the laser beam melts away unwanted parts of the metal, whilst a high-pressure gas (such as compressed air, nitrogen or oxygen) removes it.
+Here, the laser beam melts away unwanted parts of the material, whilst a high-pressure gas (such as compressed air, nitrogen or oxygen) removes it.

 CNC Milling Machines